 - The most recent was Turner et al (1996) that found 30min sessions were equal to 50min sessions on adjustment and satisfaction in a college student sample.

 - The other was Bierenbaum et al (1976), who compared 30min sessions 2x/week, 60min sessions 1x/wk, 120min sessions 2x/mo.
 They found that 30min sessions actually produced the most change in MMPI scores, and that the 60min sessions were preferred by people who were highly emotive in session.
-There were significant methodological issues with this study that are acknowledged in the text.
+There were significant methodological issues with this study (one being conflating length and frequency) that are acknowledged in the text.

 We are actively involved in outcome research on these types of sessions and collected data in fall 2019 that we hope to contribute to this literature.
 I am also developing materials that will be added to this website on training for concise sessions, and more about how time is used in psychotherapy.